Product

 History

-Each Subject has its own Materials, Repeat Plan, Daily Limit, Calendar, and Focus flow.
+Each Subject can have its own Materials, Repeat Plan, Daily Limit, Calendar, Focus flow, and notification settings.

 2. Add a Material

-A Material is the learning block you want to review later.
+A Material is the learning block you want to return to later.

 A Material can include a title, link, short note, and cards.